 15 Best Things to Do in Petrified Forest National Park

-Once a stop off Historic Route 66, Petrified Forest National Park in the heart of the Painted Desert of northern Arizona is one of the most uniquely beautiful National Parks in the country!
+What was once a roadside stop off Historic Route 66, Petrified Forest National Park in the heart of the Painted Desert of northern Arizona is one of the most uniquely beautiful National Parks in the country, home to stunning overlooks, secret trails, and of course, petrified trees scattered throughout!

-For this reason, the day hikes are short, the drive through the park only covers about 28 miles (45.1 km), and in my opinion, the best of Petrified Forest can generally be seen and enjoyed with just a day or two!
+For this reason, the day hikes in Petrified Forest are relatively short, the drive through the park only covers about 28 miles (45.1 km), and in my opinion, the best of the park can generally be seen and enjoyed within just a day or two—making it a perfect stop off Interstate 40 for those looking to get out and stretch their legs!

 Hiking Checklist - Petrified Forest